Jamie Mitchell: Storylines

-In 1999, Billy comes to the square and begins hassling Jamie over money he needs to pay back to loan sharks.
+In August 1999, Billy comes to the square and begins hassling Jamie over money he needs to pay back to loan sharks.
 Jamie soon alerts Phil and Grant about this, which prompts them to threaten Billy unless he leaves Jamie alone and departs the square forever.
-However, they decide to help Billy after his loan sharks commit arson at The Arches and Jamie is presumed dead until Beppe told Phil and Grant that he saw him safe in the cafe moments ago.
-This leads to Phil and Grant doing some criminal jobs that ends with the brothers plunging a getaway car into the River Thames, where Phil is rescued while Grant is yet to be found.
+However, Grant soon requests for Billy's assistance and arranges to borrow some money through his contacts known as Milligan & Frater, subsequently they commit arson at The Arches when their renewed terms of the loan are not met and Jamie is presumed dead when the explosion takes place until Beppe tells Phil and Grant that he saw him safe in the cafe moments ago.
+This leads to Phil and Grant doing a large scale criminal job that ends with the brothers plunging a getaway car into the River Thames, where Phil is rescued while Grant was yet to be found.
 Jamie and Billy rush to Phil's hospital bedside, where the trio ponder on whether Grant survived and the loan sharks will continue to hunt them down.
-Working together, they are able to clear their debt with the loan sharks and also learn that Grant has survived the incident; Grant later departs the country with Courtney to start anew in Rio de Janeiro, Brazil.
+Working together, they are able to clear their debt with Milligan & Frater and also learn that Grant has survived the incident; Grant later departs the country with Courtney to start anew in Rio de Janeiro, Brazil.
 However, Billy continues to bully Jamie in light of the incident's aftermath.
 Jamie eventually stands up to Billy and beats him up at his workplace in the E20.

 After standing up to Billy and coping with Grant leaving the square, Jamie progressively bonds with Phil more than ever.
 He soon begins a romantic friendship with local teenager Sonia Jackson (Natalie Cassidy), who had initially rejected his efforts after Jamie ends up losing his virginity to Frank's spoiled daughter Janine (Charlie Brooks); she later changed her mind after Janine humiliates Jamie by spreading rumours about his inadequate prowess in bed.
 In response to this, Jamie dumps Janine while she is working for Kathy's son Ian (Adam Woodyatt) at the local cafe; Jamie begins to clash with Ian over the latter's ongoing rivalry with Phil despite being his stepson as well.
 By then, Jamie has befriended Sonia's brother Robbie (Dean Gaffney) and their friend Martin Fowler (James Alexandrou) – the latter of whom becomes Jamie's best-friend after he defends Martin from an altercation with Beppe's brother Gianni (Marc Bannerman).